0xAX/linux-insides/Toolchain/README.md

 # Toolchain and binaries

 Welcome to the chapter about the toolchain behind the Linux kernel.
-This chapter describes the tools which are used to build the kernel and the format of the binaries they produce - from the moment you execute `make` in the root of the kernel source tree, through linking of object files, to the resulting `ELF` binaries and the assembly code embedded in the kernel sources.
+This chapter describes the tools which are used to build the kernel and the format of the binaries they produce - from the moment you execute `make` in the root of the kernel source tree, through linking of object files, to the resulting `ELF` binaries, the assembly code embedded in the kernel sources and what happens when such a binary is started.

 ## How to read